David Levy, artificial intelligence

 released a report that predicted that

-robots could one day demand legal rights
+robots could one day demand legal rights.
+If David Levy’s

 prediction that we can bed and wed robots by 2050 proves true,